ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 > [!WARNING]
 > BEFORE using this, please note, that (currently) all code is executed through `eval`, which means if the Miniblox site or Impact client can do something, the script can too
 > (e.g. loading scripts that grabs your session_v1 token from localStorage and send it off to a webhook, maybe to use in some botting or account takeover)
-> Let us know if you know of ways to sandbox JS code without hassle (try to avoid using iframes).
+> Let us know if you know of ways to sandbox JS code without hassle (try to avoid using `iframes`).

 ## Overview

 Script Manager allows you to load and manage custom scripts in Impact for Miniblox.
-Scripts are executed in the same scope as the main client, giving them full access to all modules, functions, and variables.
+Scripts are executed in the same scope as the main client, giving them full access to all of the modules, functions and variables.

-## How to Open Script Manager
+## How to Open Script Manager?

-### Via ClickGUI
+### 1. Via ClickGUI

 1. Press `\` (Backslash) to open ClickGUI
 2. Click `Misc` category
 3. Toggle `ScriptManager`

-### Via Command (in miniblox)
+### 2. Via Command (in miniblox)

 Type `.scriptmanager` in chat

 ## Loading Scripts!

-### 📁 Load File (Local File)
+### 📁 Load Local File

 1. Click "📁 Load File"
 2. Select a `.js` file from your computer
 3. The script will be loaded and executed immediately
 4. Any modules created will appear in the `Scripts` category in ClickGUI

-### 🌐 Load URL
+### 🌐 Load A (Custom Javascript) URL

 1. Click "🌐 Load URL"
 2. Enter the URL of a JavaScript file
 3. The script will be fetched and executed

-### ✏️ Write Code
+### ✏️ To Write Your Own Code

 1. Click "✏️ Write Code"
 2. Enter a script name (this is just for identification)